 Gardenmakers has a broad client base.
-Much of our work is with clients who are extending or developing their properties, where the existing garden is no longer fit for purpose, or needs redeveloping in line with the property renovations.
+Much of our garden design work is with clients who are extending or developing their properties, where the existing garden is no longer fit for purpose or needs redeveloping in line with the property renovations.
 We regularly work with those new to gardening, who require guidance on managing or developing the garden.
 We also work with clients who have inherited an established garden and wish to put their own individual stamp on it, making it more suitable for their needs and lifestyle.

 What are the benefits of employing the services of a professional Garden Designer?